ms-iot/content/en-US/Docs/PinMappingsMBM.md

 getting a bus response.
 One device that is known to require this workaround is the HTU21D.

 ## <a name="MBM_SPI"></a>SPI Bus

+Let's look at the SPI bus available on this device.

 ### SPI Overview